mikolasan/mikolasan.github.io/src/markdown/ai/agent-emotion-model.md

 Let's assume that the agent's emotional state can be represented by a vector E, where each element corresponds to one of the emotions

+## Interpolation path in latent space

+You say What?
+Yes, this wasn't easy to figure out what I need.
+I knew that GAN models can do some transformation: transform from one person to another, from a person to an animal.
+It's done by messing with vectors in latent space.
+The purpose of GAN networks is to generate a picture of some type (zebras) by another picture of another type (horses).
+The best part is that no labels or exact match are required for training.

+To explain the latent space, let me briefly tell you about GAN internal architecture.
+It has two networks inside.
+One is a discriminator, it takes an input image and with convolutional layers "compresses" the image from 1024x1024x3 (1024 is a common maximum size, but it can be smaller, 3 = 3 colors) to an vector of high-level features (common size is 512 real value numbers).
+This vector is an input for the second network - generator.
+Generator works in reverse it uses convolutional layers to create an image from that encoded information.

+In some way these 512 numbers define the whole picture.
+Values and correlation between them is important.
+And if we forget for a moment about the input image and the discriminator and play with the numbers that work as input to the generator network we can make that transformation.

+If we want to transform from one image to another, then we process the on the discriminator, evaluate two vectors.
+Using these two ectors we can interpolate some vectors in between, and then pass all these vectors to the generator.
+The generator will generate us pictures of desired transformation.
+Then we combine all the pictures in the video file.

 ## TODO

 - Get full [AffectNet trainset](https://mohammadmahoor.com/affectnet/)